 Carter had a unique personal connection with Elvis Presley.
 The two met on June 30, 1973, before Presley performed in Atlanta, and they remained in touch until shortly before Presley’s sudden death in August 1977.
 Carter recalled receiving a phone call from Presley after winning the presidency, noting that Elvis was "totally stoned" and nearly incoherent during the conversation.

-MONEY AND FAME Despite his international fame, Carter has lived a modest life.
+MONEY AND FAME Despite his international fame, Carter lived a modest life.
 He continued to reside in the same $167,000 house he built in Georgia in 1961 after his presidency and still shopped at Dollar General.

 Carter didn’t receive government retirement health benefits because he only worked for the government for four years, less than the five years required.